 Brian is a native of Galveston, Texas who was first introduced to Boise by way of a football scholarship to Boise State University.
 In 2003 he completed his undergraduate education and received his Bachelor of Science in Athletic Training, becoming the first BSU football athlete to complete this Sports Medicine curriculum.

 Brian became certified as an Athletic Trainer (ATC) and was hired as an intern Athletic Trainer for both the N.Y.
 Giants (preseason) and Washington Redskins (regular season) in 2003.
 In 2005 Brian enrolled at the University of North Dakota School of Medicine and Health Sciences and earned his Doctorate in Physical Therapy.
-Brian’s areas of specialty are orthopedic and sports injury prevention and rehabilitation, and he is a board certified Orthopedic Clinical Specialist (OCS).
+Brian’s areas of specialty are orthopaedic and sports injury prevention and rehabilitation, and he is a board certified Orthopaedic Clinical Specialist (OCS) and a Sports Clinical Specialist (SCS).
 He brings his competitive and perfectionist attitude to the clinic, motivating patients to reach or exceed their highest potential.

 Brian enjoys working out, watching football (GO BRONCOS), and is interested in experiencing more that Boise has to offer.

 Danielle is a Boise native who thoroughly enjoys riding her bike on the Greenbelt with her husband, hiking through the foothills, and all the culinary experiences all throughout the Treasure Valley.

 Danielle grew up spending most of her time on a competitive dance team and later went on to minor in dance at the University of Idaho while obtaining her bachelor's degree in Exercise Science and Health.
 Danielle went on to receive her Doctorate of Physical Therapy from the University of North Dakota and has since then been loving her career as a physical therapist.